1 Wine Dude

 The really fortunate part for me was that when Jeff and I caught up over dinner at Press in St. Helena, he was in the mood to reconnect with the Valley’s roots, by way of directly sampling some of Napa’s history… from about the time when his former employer Robert Mondavi nearly single-handedly reinvented the Californian fine wine scene…

 Press is a restaurant on a mission to preserve as much of that Napa winemaking history as it can.
-Sommeliers Kelli White and Scott Brenner have helped amassed a list of old California stalwarts like Krug, Inglenook and Mayacamas dating back into the 1960s.
+Sommeliers Kelli White and Scott Brenner have helped amass a list of old California stalwarts like Krug, Inglenook and Mayacamas dating back into the 1960s.

 Again, fortunately for me.
 Because Smith had a hankering for the 1960 Inglenook Cask A1 Cabernet Sauvignon.
 Yeah, we went there.
 More on that in a minute.